toritotony/Pinecone-Langchain-Search-Engine/README.md

 ### Test and Monitor:
 - Push changes to trigger the workflow and test the deployed application.

-For more detailed steps, refer to the document: "[Azure Web App Auto-Deployment via GitHub Actions](https://www.linkedin.com/feed/update/urn:li:activity:7191082240196419584/)."
+For more detailed steps, refer to the document: [Azure Web App Auto-Deployment via GitHub Actions](https://www.linkedin.com/feed/update/urn:li:activity:7191082240196419584/).

 ---